-Additional information will be sent to ITL Participants upon registration.
-If you have any questions about ITL, please email the CTL.
+Additional information will be sent to participants upon registration.
+If you have any questions, please email the CTL.

 Introduction to Teaching and Learning Program Outcomes

-Upon successful completion of ITL, new faculty at RDC will be able to:
+Upon successful completion of ITL@RDC, new faculty will be able to:

 - Integrate self-reflective practices into their teaching

 - Reflect on and incorporate feedback related to teaching

 - Identify key policies at RDC (or beyond, e.g. AIT) that govern teaching and learning and integrate these into their teaching and planning processes

 - Employ principles of Outcomes Based Curriculum Design into course planning to ensure alignment, threading, and laddering